 The point I’m trying to make is that perhaps each of these elements are important, but it is all RELATIVE to where you are right now.
 Learning about back button focus when you don’t even know how to switch your focus points isn’t going to be helpful.
 Finding your photography style when you can’t shoot in manual mode or edit your photos is going to be nothing more than frustrating.

 Stay focused on your own journey, and you’ll find that you can learn photography in weeks, and without the frustration.
 Remember to grab your free 90 Day Photography Learning Blueprint so you can see what you should be focusing on next!
+It’s totally free, and HIGHLY actionable - so grab it now, or you’ll kick yourself later :-)

 LESSON #10 - IMAGES DON'T NEED TO BE PERFECT